roundbrackets/aranya-takehome/README.md

 ## Topology

 - Three nodes, each `control-plane` + `etcd` + `worker` (stacked HA).
 Calico CNI (kubespray default — see the runbook note on why not Cilium).
 Nodes talk over the private network.
-- The API is available via any IP as long as kubeconfig is updated.
+- The API certificates include all public control-plane IPs, allowing the kubeconfig to be repointed to any node if required.
 - The nginx demo is reacheable via IP or round-robin DNS — `aranya.gunnarsson.cc`.
 - Endpoint (API on `:6443`, nginx NodePort on `:30080`).